solliancenet/ai-in-a-day/05-conversational-ai/README.md

     ![AskForMore Trigger is open.
 Trigger phrase is set to More.](media/askformore-luis-trigger.png)

-11. Now that we have set with all our LUIS intents, entities and labels we can start our bot to test locally in the Bot Framework Emulator.
+11. Now that we have set with all our LUIS intents, entities and labels, we can start our bot to test locally in the Bot Framework Emulator.

     ![Start bot button is highlighted.](media/start-bot-luis.png)

 12. What about testing the typographical error that failed with our bot's previous version that did not have LUIS's help?
-Keep in mind that, for the **GetRecentResearch** intent, we still have a single utterance as shown below.
+Keep in mind that, for the **GetRecentResearch** intent, we still have a single utterance, as shown below.

     ![GetRecentResearch trigger is open.
 The trigger phrase is highlighted.](media/getrecentresearch-luis-trigger.png)